 The Lakeview Office interior

-“We at the Hotel am Badersee have been involved in the conferencing business here in Garmisch-Partenkirchen for decades, so we constantly explore the ways people work,” said Jan-Claudio Rahn, managing director of Agrarwirtschaftliche Beratung Göttingen (ABG GmbH), the private consulting company of the Hotel am Badersee.
+“We at the Hotel am Badersee have been involved in the conferencing business here in Garmisch-Partenkirchen for decades, so we constantly explore the ways people work,” said Jan-Claudio Rahn, managing director of ABG GmbH, the asset management company of the Hotel am Badersee.
 “Our core activity is about bringing people to work together efficiently, therefore we cannot ignore the global trends that are pointing in the direction of coworking as the future of workspace.
 Businesses go global, so many teams are geographically distributed.